IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting: Experiments

+In this section, we further compare our performance with more recent normalization techniques, Dish-TS \cite{fan2023dish} and SAN~\cite{liu2023adaptive} that handle distribution shifts in time series forecasting.
+Table \ref{table:results_with_norm} has shown the performance comparison in time series forecasting taking the PatchTST~\cite{patchtst_2023} as the backbone.
+From the results, we can observe that the existing Dish-TS can only improve the backbone in some shifted datasets.
+In some situations, Dish-TS might lead to worse performances, while SAN can perform better than it.
+Nevertheless, our IN-Flow can usually achieve the best performance.
+A potential explanation is that IN-Flow transforms data with multiple coupling and normalization layers with much expressiveness.

-We also include performance comparison of IN-Flow in Table \ref{table:main_nonstation} compared with the SoTA architecture-specific method, Non-stationary Transformers \cite{liu2022NonstatTranformers}, in which we consider three transformer-based models as backbones to compose Non-stationary Transformer/Informer/Autoformer.
-The full results are included in Appendix \ref{sec:appendix_more_real_exp_results}.
-From Table \ref{table:main_nonstation}, we easily observe that IN-Flow achieves a significant improvement than Non-stationary Transformers.
-Especially, on Weather dataset, such an improvement even comes to 43.7\% ($0.389 \to 0.219$) compared with Non-stationary Transformer and 53.4\% ($0.533 \to 0.248$) compared with Non-stationary Autoformer when the prediction length is 168.
-The superiority signifies that even though IN-Flow is a model-agnostic method, it can have great adaptation for transformer-based models and even beat architecture-specific methods with tailor-designed mechanisms de-stationary attention \cite{liu2022NonstatTranformers}, which shows great potential of its compatibility.
+Besides, we also include the performance of IN-Flow in Table \ref{table:main_nonstation} compared with the SOTA architecture-specific method, Non-stationary Transformers \cite{liu2022NonstatTranformers}, in which we consider three transformer-based models as backbones to compose Transformer, Informer, and Autoformer.
+We can easily observe that IN-Flow achieves a significant improvement over Non-stationary Transformers.
+The superiority signifies that even though IN-Flow is a model-agnostic method, it can have great adaptation for transformer-based models and even beat architecture-specific methods with tailor-designed mechanisms de-stationary attention in \cite{liu2022NonstatTranformers}, which reveals the great potential of its compatibility to deep forecasting models.